-Robert A. Jensen from Kenyon International, the company that handles the majority of the airlines and global travel businesses will then share with the audience how companies can effectively manage their response to a crisis, what needs to be in place and what to expect on day one, day ten and day thirty.
+Robert A. Jensen from Kenyon International Emergency Services, the company that handles the majority of the airlines and global travel businesses will then share with the audience how companies can effectively manage their response to a crisis, what needs to be in place and what to expect on day one, day ten and day thirty.

 Our speaker will discuss TUI’s recent critical events and the policy that has developed around those events.
 Topics covered will include: TUI’s move from multi-brand to single brand, challenges in a changing media environment; crisis comms and crisis management: how it comes together at TUI; TUI’s Crisis comms framework and its eight pillars; What is in the TUI toolkit?
 Lessons learned from recent crises.

-A combination of players ensures there is fertile groundwork for travel and tourism initiatives in countries across the world.
-Corporation, NGO, development firm, and governments align with broad reaching programmes that address local needs before, during and after a crisis.
-What do these programmes look like that anchor societal resilience, productivity and stability?
+A combination of players ensures there is fertile groundwork for travel and tourism initiatives across the world.
+Corporations, NGOs, development firms, and governments align with broad reaching programs that address local needs before during and after a crisis.
+What do these programs look like that anchor societal resilience, productivity and stability?

-What are the long term effect of these programmes on the travel and tourism industry?
+Without strong leadership, on all fronts, success is challenged.
+Deloitte LLP, utilizes their global experience to provide crisis management guidance and leadership to countries, cities and businesses, facilitate methodologies and training to ensure resiliency.
+What are the long-term effects of these programs on the travel and tourism industry?
 Have systemic changes taken place in the destination and what criteria can we look at to measure success?
-Are programmes easily transferrable to new destinations?
+Are programs easily transferrable to other destinations?
+Businesses?

-Presenting the global launch of TripAdvisor’s destination resiliency products.
-We will hear three case studies (Nepal, Greece and London) where data provided direction and guidance in making decisions, taking action or realigning assets to ensure resiliency proactively and/or retroactively.
+Presenting the global launch of TripAdvisor’s destination resiliency programme.
+We will hear three case studies where data provided direction and guidance in making decisions, taking action or realigning assets to ensure resiliency proactively and/or retroactively.
 In collaboration with global partners, TripAdvisor has harnessed critical information that aims to take the guess work out of preparing and addressing crises.

 Media players will show the opposite side of the coin - Reuters/AP/TV news producers/bloggers/journalists will discuss what it is to cover a crisis, where do they get their facts, who do they speak with, how do they want to receive information?
 What can be done to ensure veracity?

-Hotel/cruise/corporate/tour operators will discuss what they have in place to ensure resiliency and execute strategic crisis management.
+Pillars of the travel industry, government representatives and renowned emergency service provider will reflect on the best practices and lessons learned in crisis management and share their concerns.
+Our panel will discuss what they have in place to ensured resiliency and execute strategic crisis management.
 How is the strategy tested, what changes do they have to make and what are the key components to long term viability?
 After today’s event, what will keep them up tonight?